BetonQuest/BetonQuest/documentation/Developer-Documentation/API.md

 ## Accessing the plugin

-Add this to you pom.yml.
+Add this to your pom.yml.

 ```XML
 <repositories>